therootcompany/greenlock-express.js/README.md

 (formerly letsencrypt-express.js)

-Free SSL and automatic (or managed) HTTPS for node.js and Express (and all other middleware systems - Koa, Happy, Connect, Rill).
+Free SSL for node.js.
+Fully automatic HTTPS with Express.js.
+(and all other middleware systems - Koa, Happy, Connect, Rill).

 Certificate renewals are **fully automatic** background tasks that happen within 14 days of expiry (about every 78 days).